 C:\Program Files\PNMsoft\Active Directory Synchronization Service.

-IMPORTANT: Any manual changes made to the configuration will be overwritten when you upgrade Sequence versions.
+IMPORTANT: Any manual changes made to the configuration will be overwritten when you upgrade Cora SeQuence versions.
 It is important that you record any changes so you can implement them after you upgrade.

 The following snippet is the only part that can be edited.
 An explanation of each key and its valid input follows: